-Mail sent to this address is delivered to the ASNAU office where it is sorted into individual mailboxes.
-It is the responsibility of each organization to check and pick up their mail regularly.
+Mail sent to this address is delivered to the ASNAU office.
+Clubs will then be contacted to retrieve the mail.
 To pick up your mail, check in at the desk in the ASNAU office where you will sign a log indicating your name and what organization you are picking up mail for.
 If you receive a large item or your mail starts to pile up, ASNAU may contact you to remind you to pick up your mail.
 All uncollected mail is typically thrown out over the summer after a final attempt at contacting student organizations.